-- Disabled and entitled to child's insurance benefits on their record.
+- Disabled and entitled to child's insurance benefits on the worker’s earnings record.

-If you're a surviving divorced spouse, the child in your care must be the worker's natural or legally adopted child who is entitled to the child's benefits.
+If you're a surviving divorced spouse, the child in your care must be the worker's natural or legally adopted child who is entitled to child's benefits on the worker’s earning’s record.
 You must also meet the conditions below:

-- Be entitled to a lower Social Security retirement benefit on your own record.
+- Are not entitled to a higher Social Security retirement benefit on your own record.

 Other terms and conditions also apply.
 You can get more information through the links provided below.

-Visit the Information You Need to Apply for Mother's or Father's Benefits - Form SSA-5 page for details on how to apply.
+Visit the For Your Parents page for details on how to apply.

 To find out what other Social Security benefits you may qualify for, use the SSA Benefit Eligibility Screening Tool (BEST) on Benefits.gov.
 When you complete the questionnaire, you get a list of benefits to review.
 You can print this page for your records.